-- I don't pretend this to be perfectly accurate, because it doesn't need to be: Custom F0 is very subtle effect in most cases.
+- I don't pretend this is perfectly accurate, because it doesn't need to be.
+Custom F0 is very subtle effect in most cases.

 - Metalness Workflow only.
-Specular Workflow already have control on F0.
+Specular Workflow already has control on F0.

 How to use in Substance Painter?

 - First of all, use this method only if you have significant dielectrics variations on your materials.
-For example: blood, wood and gems on the same map.
+Some examples: blood, wood and gems on the same map.
 Check the table to see if your materials have enough contrast to use a custom map.